Cyber Safety of Children and Adolescents

 More so, with online classes coming into the picture, children are constantly hooked on to their electronic gadgets throughout the day, which increases their exposure to potential risks of online abuse and exploitation.

-In the hope to reduce the rate of crimes carried out against children across social media platforms, India Future Foundation (IFF) conducts various workshops, seminars, conferences and trainings to spread awareness and to equip them with the much-needed education regarding the same.
+In the hope to reduce the rate of crimes carried out against children across social media platforms, India Future Foundation (IFF) conducts workshops, seminars, conferences and trainings to spread awareness and to equip them with the much-needed education regarding the same.